 Skip to contents

-Estimate stable balancing weights for treatments and covariates specified in formula.
+Estimates stable balancing weights for the supplied treatments and covariates.
 The degree of balance for each covariate is specified by tols and the target population can be specified with targets or estimand.
-See Zubizarreta (2015) and Wang & Zubizarreta (2019) for details of the properties of the weights and the methods used to fit them.
+See Zubizarreta (2015) and Wang & Zubizarreta (2020) for details of the properties of the weights and the methods used to fit them.

 Usage